remkade/multisite-json-api/README.md

 }
 ```

-Also, as of right now all user names and password are passed through http Headers.
+Also, as of right now all user names and passwords are passed through HTTP headers.
 That means SSL is pretty much mandatory.

 API Documentation
 =================